kjhealy/kieranhealy.hugo/content/publications/sacred-markets.md

 author: Kieran Healy
 status: Published
 type: published
-citation: "&ldquo;Sacred markets and secular ritual in the organ transplant industry&rdquo; In Frank Dobbin, editor, <em>The Sociology of the Economy</em>, pp336–359.
+citation: "&ldquo;Sacred markets and secular ritual in the organ transplant industry.&rdquo; In Frank Dobbin, editor, <em>The Sociology of the Economy</em>, pp336–359.
 Russell Sage Foundation, New York."
 tag: organs-altruism
 subjects: organs altruism
 comments: no